ionic-team/ionic-portals/website/docs/for-android/how-to/using-the-portals-plugin.md

 ### Data Types

-Data published through the `publish()` function should be a type compatible with objects in the [org.json](https://developer.android.com/reference/org/json/package-summary) package.
+Data published through the `publish()` function from native should be a type compatible with objects in the [org.json](https://developer.android.com/reference/org/json/package-summary) package.
 Compatible types include:

 - String
 - Numbers (e.g: integer)